 The Flight 93 Memorial Today

-Today the Flight 93 National Memorial consists of 3 main areas, spread out over several thousand acres of land.
+Today the Flight 93 National Memorial consists of 3 main areas, spread out over 2,200 acres.

 The size and scope of the Memorial is designed to both protect the crash site as well as allow access from Route 30 rather than smaller secondary roads closer to the crash site, to protect the privacy of neighboring homes.